How did the approved 2C amend the Charter?

-If voters approve measure 2C, Section 5.10.1 of the City Charter would be amended.
-The text of this section as it currently is written is included below.
-The charter amendment would add paragraph (h), which is shown below in bold.
+Wheat Ridge voters approved measure 2C on the ballot on November 5, which amended Section 5.10.1 of the City Charter.
+The text of this section is included below.
+The charter amendment added paragraph (h), which is shown below in bold.

 Sec.
 5.10.1. - Building height and density limitations.